dper/kanjiscripts/README.md

 onojapanese
 ===========

 A script for playing with onomatopoeic Japanese words.
+There are two parts to this: a script that finds onomatopoeic words and a second script that finds sentences containing those words.

 Dictionary